Kageetai/Flickr-Fixr/Readme.md

 # FlickrFixr

-A little experiment to gather photos from flickr without any libaries or other third party tools, just for learning purposes.
+A little experiment back in first semester of university.
+First without any libraries and then updated with jQuery (see branch `jquery`).

 Recently updated with own Flickr-API-key and now using Angular.
-Old version was with jQuery.